Woolworths (United Kingdom): Central Manchester

-The shop was re-opened, but closed in 1986.
-The site became an amusement arcade for many years, until the building owners evicted the tenants in favour of a building renovation to house a 157-room Travelodge hotel, a Morrisons convenience shop, and Zizzi and Nando's restaurants.

 Worcester

 On 1 October 1979, the Woolworths shop located in Worcester's High Street was severely damaged in a large fire.
 There were no casualties but the shop remained closed for several months until it re-opened in 1980.
 It was later discovered that the fire was purposely started by a disgruntled staff member, and was worsened by the fact there was no sprinkler system.

 Wimbledon Broadway

 In 1981, a fire was discovered in a storeroom at the shop in Wimbledon.
 Better staff training as a result of the Manchester fire led to a successful evacuation, but the building was totally destroyed by the blaze.
 A firefighter was killed when he and two colleagues became trapped when the upper levels of the building collapsed.

-As a result of the damage caused to the reputation of the business by these events, the American parent owners decided to sell the British operation to Paternoster Stores, which was eventually renamed Kingfisher.
-The company actively promoted the use of smoke detectors after these fires, a policy which helped increase their usage and reduce their cost.

 Terrorism

 As a result of the targeting of high-profile British businesses in Northern Ireland by the Irish Republican Army (IRA) during The Troubles, a number of Woolworth shops suffered significant damage.